Ho Chi Minh City Airport Pickup Service

 First the BAD NEWS.
 Since I wrote the article below it seems the fledgling entrepreneurs, I mentioned in the story, have stopped the Airport transfer service.
 I did contact them and assured it was still available.
 However, all attempts by myself and my readers to access the service through TripMeet met with a dead end.
 Thus, I can no longer recommend this transfer service, even if it does still exist.

 Now the GOOD NEWS.
+You now have a couple of great options.
 My husband and I arrived back in Ho Chi Minh City last week and noticed that many of the transfer services you see as you exit customs were now asking just 180 000 VND to District 1 rather than $20 it used to cost.
 At the current exchange rate, this is less than $9 and is around what you’ll pay for a reputable taxi.
 (There are lots of scammers so check out my advice on how to avoid them HERE).

 We walked outside, and one glance at the taxi’s queued at the international terminal told me I would have a struggle getting my preferred company Vinasun or the equally reliable Mai Linh.
 We were tired, and had loads of luggage, so even the brand new Airport Shuttle Bus didn’t appeal.
 There was a transfer counter right where we stood, and the smiling staff convinced us it was a good deal.
 It wasn’t hard, knowing what we do about dodgy taxi companies.
 We paid our money, received a very official receipt, and shown to a spotless, spacious, air-conditioned people mover.
 It had plenty of room for our luggage and seats for at least three more people if needed.
 Our destination was written on the receipt, and the driver took the most direct path to get us there.
 30 minutes later, we were dropped off with no hassle in the backpacker area of District 1.
 We tipped him ¬50 cents (10 000 VND) but it was not expected, nor asked for.
 It was a hassle free experience, and one I’d recommend instead of the service I wrote about below.